Crosscheck/Powerplant/README.md

-# yo-power-plant
+# Power plant
-A repository that holds a number of Yeoman generators to scafold our projects.
+A repository that holds a number of tools to scafold our projects.